-Complete Bond’s direct online application, submitting results from your Semester 1 Year 12 report, as well as your Year 11 semester one and two results.
+Complete Bond’s direct online application, submitting results from your Semester 1 (Term 1 and Term 2) Year 12 report, as well as your full Year 11 report card.

 Bond University will assess your application and high school grades against the minimum entry requirements for Bond's undergraduate* and diploma programs.

-If you meet the entry requirements, you receive an offer that guarantees entry to Bond conditional on the completion of Year 12 and meeting any subject prerequisite requirements for your program.
+If you meet the entry requirements, you receive an early offer for 2023 January, May or September intake - that guarantees entry into you Bond program, conditional on the completion of Year 12 and meeting any subject prerequisite requirements for your program.

 When you successfully complete Year 12 and pass any prerequisite subjects, your offer becomes unconditional and you are officially a Bondy!

-*Note: Bond's Medical Program is excluded from these revised entry requirements.
+*Note: Bond's Medical Program is excluded from the Guaranteed Offer Scheme.

 In an uncertain world, Bond provides the assurance of a high-quality education, coupled with a focus on employability that will help students adapt to the future of work and stand out in a competitive landscape.